 In the recent past, a number of acquisitions in the asset management industry have either been announced or completed.
 These trends have accelerated, as fee compression, cost pressures and increased regulations have weighed on the industry, highlighting the importance of scale and operating efficiency to compete in today's market.
-We have significant opportunities ahead in both the ETFs, models and Advisor Solutions business and as an early mover in digital assets and blockchain-enabled financial services which positions us well for success to grow in this competitive landscape.
+We have significant opportunities ahead in both ETPs and the Portfolio Solutions business and as an early mover in digital assets and blockchain-enabled financial services, which positions us well for success to grow in this competitive landscape.